blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 Weight:2lb
 Damage: 1d6 fire
 Uses hand crossbow or firearm proficiency.
 Has two charges.
-Can be recharged with a hit die during a rest.
+Can be recharged with a stamina die during a rest.

 ### Lightning Rifle (Uncommon)
 Ranged weapon(120/125)
 Damage 2d12 lightning
 Uses heavy crossbow or firearm proficiency.
 Has one charge.
 User must use action to charge up the rifle for 6 seconds.
-Can be recharged with a hit die during a rest.
+Can be recharged with a stamina die during a rest.

 ### Power fist (Uncommon)
 Unarmed attacks deal 1d4 damage when wearing this.
 The power fist is considered